Bedrock Energistics Core is in beta. Minor updates may contain breaking changes. See Versioning for more information.

 // Initialize the Bedrock Energistics Core API.

-// Pass the namespace of your add-on to this function.
+// Pass any unique ID to this function.

-// We have to register every machine inside the `worldInitialize` after event.
+// We have to register every machine inside the `worldLoad` after event.

 description: {